Hephaisto-dev/airline-information-system/analysis/AnalysisNavigation.md

-# Navigation to our Analysis files
+# Navigation throughout our Analysis files
 <!--TODO: Add short description of each content-->
 Here we collect the links to all our files of the Analysis folder for easier navigation